sebasvila/fif/content/posts/found-set-of-collets-in-ebay/index.en.md

 slug: "found-set-of-collets-in-ebay"
 coverImage: "P1040878.JPG"
 tags:
-- leinen LZ4SB
+  - machine.leinen-lz4sb
-- tools
+  - tools.metalworking
-categories:
+categories: []
-- tools
 keywords:
   - 363E collets
   - s25 collets
   - Boley Leinen collets
   - draw-in collet
 ---
 The Boley Leinen collets have been a controversial issue.
 Sometimes difficult to find in a good condition but available time to time.
 There are no public Boley Leinen information about the right